-- Data quality: the approach followed includes quantitative analysis and qualitative analysis of a company's sustainability credentials.
-The methodology is subject to limitations, including reliance on the quality of data provided by investee companies or third-party research providers as well as quantification of qualitative data. - Coverage: The overall analysts, ESG team and management team in charge of the analysis of the Sub-Fund is not staffed to cover the entire investment universe and methodological limitations exist.
+- Data quality: the External Investment Manager's approach includes qualitative analysis of a company's ESG credentials.
+The methodology is subject to limitations, including reliance on the quality of data provided by investee companies or third-party research providers. - Coverage: the External Investment Manager's team of ESG analysts may not be staffed to cover the entire investment universe and methodological limitations exist.
 In addition, with respect to external data providers, although the number of companies covered by data providers has increased significantly over time, and continues to increase, there may be instances where a specific company is not assessed by them.
-This is because either the data provider does not cover the company in question, or the company has not provided the data necessary for a proper assessment by the data provider. - Discrepancy in ratings: The Data used for the analysis of the Sub-Fund is obtained from different data providers that have different methodologies for assessing ESG/Sustainability performance.
-The result of their assessment may be, to some extent, subjective and inconsistent. - Estimated data: Not all data points are reported data and some of the data used are estimated.
-For example, in the case of Carbon score or ESG ratings, some of the more technical calculations are based on estimated data.
+This is because either the data provider does not cover the company in question, or the company has not provided the data necessary for a proper assessment by the data provider. - Discrepancy in ESG ratings: The External Investment Manager obtains its data from different data providers that have different methodologies for assessing ESG performance.
+The result of their assessment may be to some extent subjective and inconsistent. - Estimated data: Not all data points are reported data and some of the data used are estimated.
+For example, in the case of carbon data or ESG ratings, some technical calculations may be based on estimated data (by reference to a peer group average for example).